Theology resources

 The John Ray Initiative

-A wide range of briefing papers is available from the John Ray Initiative.
-These cover important early statements by Sir John Houghton on the “Christian challenge of caring for the earth” and “Global pollution and climate change” to more recent statements e.g. “Is fracking good for us?” and “One year on: Donald Trump, the environment and the Church”.
+Briefing papers (50 at the time of writing) are available from the John Ray Initiative.
+These cover important early statements by Sir John Houghton on the “Christian challenge of caring for the earth” and “Global pollution and climate change” to more recent statements e.g. “Is fracking good for us?” and “The ecological crisis and the Mission of the Church”.

 Other papers explore environmental issues as expressed in the biblical books of Exodus, Micah and Revelation.